 Cavitate: Formation of cavities (bubbles) in fluid flow applications in areas of low pressure, causing a collapse in the high pressure area of the pump and loss of capacity, excessive noise and possibly damage.

-Center line design: A pump design where the pump is attached to feet that are attached to the sides of the volute instead of the bottom.
+Centre line design: A pump design where the pump is attached to feet that are attached to the sides of the volute instead of the bottom.
 Commonly used in high temperature pumping applications.

 Centipoise: A unit of dynamic viscosity.
 Equivalent to 1 mPa second.